-Evaluates the trends in American philosophy, including the major writings of the Transcendentalists and the Pragmatists.
+Evaluates the ethical and metaphysical trends in American Philosophy, including the writings from the Revolutionary period, Transcendentalism, and Pragmatism.

 PH 216 Business Ethics (3)

 Inquires into and evaluates major ethical problems faced by the business person.
 Includes conflicts between personal, professional, and larger social values and the difficulties of doing business in a culture where the values are different from the individual person.